deckhouse/virtualization/docs/USER_GUIDE.md

 ##### Using Cloud-Init

-The Cloud-Init script can be embedded directly into the virtual machine specification, but this script is limited to a maximum length of 2048 bytes:
+The Cloud-Init script can be embedded directly into the virtual machine specification, but its size is limited to a maximum of 2048 bytes:

 ```yaml
 spec: